pheggeseth/honeyberry/README.md

 # Honeyberry
 Honeyberry is a mobile-first, progressive web app designed to save people time while shopping for groceries.
+I built it as part of my two-week solo project at Prime Digital Academy, taking the project from visioning and research, to detailed scoping, to implementation and presentation in public.

 ## Built With
 React, Redux, React Router, Redux-Saga, Node.js, Express, PostgreSQL, HTML, CSS, and food icons from flaticon.com.
 All of the styling was custom-made using styled-components to create a custom library of encapsulated, reusable, styled elements.